miguel7penteado/arquitetura_computadores/arm/desmistificando_likedição_firmware.md

 The [elf spec](http://refspecs.linuxbase.org/elf/elf.pdf) holds a full list.
 Your firmware will work just fine if you call them anything else, but your colleagues may be confused and some tools may fail in odd ways.
 The only constraint is that you may not call your section `/DISCARD/`, which is a reserved keyword.

-First, let’s look at what happens to our symbols if we do not define any of those sections in the linker script.
+First, let’s look at what happens to our symbols if we do not define any of those sections in the **script de ligação**.

     MEMORY
     {